Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Problem setup

-\textbf{Direct policy parametrization}.
-A direct parametrization of a policy is the probability distribution,
+A direct parametrization of a policy is a probability distribution:

 where $\theta_s \in \Delta_{A}$ for any $s\in S$, i.e., $\theta_{s,a} \geq 0$ and $\sum_{a\,\in\,A} \theta_{s,a} = 1$.
 This policy class is complete since it directly represents any stochastic policy.
-Even though it is challenging to deal with from both theoretical and the computational viewpoints~\citep{mei2020global,agarwal2019optimality}, it offers a sanity check for many policy search methods.
+Even though it is a challenging class of policy to work with from both theoretical and computational viewpoints~\citep{mei2020global,agarwal2021optimality}, it offers a useful sanity check for many policy search methods.